mamafunny/Meowcoin/doc/build-ubuntu.md

 `make -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start raven-qt from the build directory.
+You can now start meow-qt from the build directory.

-`src/qt/raven-qt`
+`src/qt/meow-qt`

-ravend and raven-cli are in `src/`
+meowd and meow-cli are in `src/`

 __Optional:__